 Sidelined By Concussion: Rethinking The Restful Approach To Recovery

-Among the many challenges to providing proper post-concussion assessment and treatment, such as a lack of biomarker for concussion, no imaging technique to fully diagnose the injury, and the numerous “neuro-mythologies” surrounding it, one of the hardest hurdles to overcome is debunking the myths surrounding concussion.
+Among the many challenges to providing proper post-concussion assessment and treatment, such as a lack of biomarkers for concussion, no imaging techniques to fully diagnose the injury, and the numerous “neuro-mythologies” surrounding it, one of the hardest hurdles to overcome is debunking the myths surrounding concussion.

 And what is the biggest myth surrounding concussion?
 That rest and inactivity are the only road to recovery.
-While rest and refraining from certain activities may be part of the equation, we know that the best form of recovery is active treatment.
+While initial removal from play and refraining from contact sports activities until clearance are part of the equation, we know that the best form of recovery is active, targeted treatment.

 Not A One Size Fits All Injury

 Concussions are heterogeneous and there are a variety of clinical profiles characterized by different symptom presentations1,2,3.
 Each clinical profile requires an individualized treatment approach.
 Within this clinic, we comprehensively assess each patient to provide a more accurate conceptualization of the injury and match targeted treatments to specific clinical profiles.
 This comprehensive assessment includes a clinical interview and examination, medical history (including risk factors) and injury information, concussion symptoms (somatic, cognitive, affective, sleep), and evaluations of impairment (balance, cognitive, ocular, vestibular).
 When evaluating and treating concussion, modifying factors such as sleep and cervical involvement are also considered.
 This individualized approach to concussion care- matching targeted treatments to specific clinical profiles -provides patients with a more efficient and safe return to sport, work, and daily functioning.